Cartography: Middle Ages and Renaissance

 In medieval times, written directions of how to get somewhere were more common than the use of maps.
 With the Renaissance, cartography began to be seen as a metaphor for power.
-Political leaders could lay claim on territories through the use of maps, and this was greatly aided by the religious and colonial expansion of Europe.
-The most commonly mapped places during the Renaissance were the Holy Land and other religious places.
+Political leaders could lay claim to territories through the use of maps, and this was greatly aided by the religious and colonial expansion of Europe.
+The Holy Land and other religious places were the most commonly mapped during the Renaissance.

 In the late 1400s to the late 1500s, Rome, Florence, and Venice dominated map-making and trade.
-It started in Florence in the mid- to late 1400s.
+It started in Florence in the mid-to late 1400s.
 Map trade quickly shifted to Rome and Venice but then was overtaken by atlas makers in the late 16th century.
 Map publishing in Venice was completed with humanities and book publishing in mind, rather than just informational use.